 You need to stop rinsing your dishes in the sink now.
-Scrape away any large items, such as bones or pieces of string into the appropriate rubbish bin and let your machine do the rest.
+Scrape away any large items into the appropriate rubbish bin and let your machine do the rest.
 Modern machines are able to determine the required cleaning cycle while many detergents actually require dirt for the required enzymes to attach and do their job.

 The Fisher & Paykel DishDrawerTM uses SmartDriveTM motor technology, similar to that used in washing machines, to make sure that your Riedel stemware sparkles and is fine-tuned to a low decibel rating, allowing you to get to sleep while it cleans up after your big night.
 It also saves more water than washing in the sink.
 Each DishDrawerTM uses only 7 litres of water per cycle, while sink handwashing uses an average of 15 litres.

 In the eagerness to be organised many of us place spoons with spoons, forks with forks and knives with knives but if you let cutlery cluster you may end up with cutlery that hasn’t cleaned properly.
 It’s important to make sure that pieces are evenly spaced in the cutlery basket so that the spray will reach dirty areas.